 However, there are also potential drawbacks to leaving your money in an old 401(k).
 As mentioned previously, some 401(k) plans offer mutual funds that charge high fees, which can eat into your returns over time and leave you with less money once you retire.

 Another drawback to leaving your 401(k) money with former employers is that you can easily accumulate a half-dozen accounts by the time you reach retirement.

 Another disadvantage is their lack of flexibility -- the vast majority of 401(k) plans restrict investors to mutual funds and company stock.

 Both traditional and Roth IRAs offer a wide variety of funds, individual stocks, bonds and certificates of deposit from which to choose.

-"The fact that you can essentially invest in almost anything is a major benefit with IRAs," says Nick Kaster, senior analyst for CCH, a tax services firm in Riverwoods, Ill.
+"The fact that you can essentially invest in almost anything is a major benefit with IRAs," says Nick Kaster, senior analyst at Wolters Kluwer.
 "With 401(k)s you're limited to investments that your employer provides and, in some cases, they may not be good."

-Those who opt to roll their fund into a traditional IRA pay no upfront taxes, although they will pay tax on their withdrawals during retirement.
+Those who opt to directly roll their fund into a traditional IRA via a trustee-to-trustee transfer pay no upfront taxes, although they will pay tax on their withdrawals during retirement.

 Those who roll over into a Roth pay their taxes upfront, but the earnings grow tax-free.

 Roths are often recommended for younger employees with lower incomes, who may choose to pay taxes on their contributions today and enjoy tax-free withdrawals down the road.